How To Get More Energy Through Diet, Exercise, Sleep, And Other Habits

 4. Time Yourself

 By nature, humans are deadline-driven.
 Our best and most efficient work tends to be done when the clock is ticking.
 This relates to your energy level in two ways: First, assigning every task you do a time limit naturally gets your adrenalin going, snapping you out of your sluggish state.
-Second, forcing yourself to complete your to-do’s in a set number of minutes keeps your day from spilling over into your night, and giving you back some free time to unwind with the family.
+Second, forcing yourself to complete your to-do’s in a set number of minutes keeps your day from spilling over into your night, giving you back some free time to unwind with the family.

 5. Drink Water